zegetech/zegetech.github.io/_posts/2018-10-30-CI-CD-pipeline-for-jekyll.md

         on:
             branch: release

 The `provider` key tells Travis where we are going to deploy our site to `firebase`.
+Travis will install all the dependencies required to deploy to firebase.

 The  `skip_cleanup` always defaults to false if not specified.
 This means Travis by default cleans up after a build.
 Travis automatically resets your working directory by deleting all changes made during the build.<br/>
 Since the directory is what we want to deploy, we want Travis to skip the cleanup.
 We do this by setting it to true.